bbentley19/azure-docs/articles/cognitive-services/personalizer/python-quickstart-commandline-feedback-loop.md

 ## Add the dependencies

-From the project directory, open the **Program.cs** file in your preferred editor or IDE.
-Replace the existing `using` code with the following `using` directives:
+Open the **sample.py** file in your preferred editor or IDE.
+Replace the existing `import` code with the following `import` directives:

 [!code-python[Add module dependencies](~/samples-personalizer/quickstarts/python/sample.py?name=Dependencies)]

 ## Add Personalizer resource information

-In the **Program** class, create variables for your resource's Azure key and endpoint pulled from the environment variables, named `PERSONALIZER_RESOURCE_KEY` and `PERSONALIZER_RESOURCE_ENDPOINT`.
+Create variables for your resource's Azure key and endpoint pulled from the environment variables, named `PERSONALIZER_RESOURCE_KEY` and `PERSONALIZER_RESOURCE_ENDPOINT`.
 If you created the environment variables after the application is launched, the editor, IDE, or shell running it will need to be closed and reloaded to access the variable.
 The methods will be created later in this quickstart.

 [!code-python[Create variables to hold the Personalizer resource key and endpoint values found in the Azure portal.](~/samples-personalizer/quickstarts/python/sample.py?name=AuthorizationVariables)]